DataDink/Curvy/README.md

 # Additional Infoz

-Compat: IE9+, Chrome, FireFox, Opera
+Compat: IE9+, Chrome, FireFox, Opera, Safari

-Unknown: IOS/Safari

-Version: 0.0.2
+Version: 0.1.0

 # Version Notes

+* 0.1.0
+   * Major framework cleanup (Now closer to what I originally wanted this to be)
+   * This is a breaking change - Documentation updates are incoming...
+   * Browser compat is under construction
 * 0.0.2
    * Added unit testing.
 Minimal coverage... for now.
    * Cleaned up bindings.
 Performance refactor.